 “I was playing on the floor one day,” Leo said.
 It was the late 1960s.
 “My dad was relaxing, shoes and socks off, sitting on the sofa in the living room reading a newspaper.
 I saw a scar on his heel and asked him what it was.
 He said it was a bullet wound.
 He rolled up his pants and showed me three more on both legs.”

 One of the Lithuanians returned the shooting with a MG15 machine gun set in the dustbin turret, while the other two men dragged Leonas to the cockpit.
 None of them had ever flown an airplane.
 He was the only one of them who had ever even driven a car.

-It solved their landing problem, since Leonas had already told his countrymen he had no idea how to land the plane.
+It solved their landing problem, since Leonas had already told his confederates he had no idea how to land the plane.
 The Junker hit the ground hard and every part of it broke into pieces.
 When Leonas came back to life he was in a field hospital.
-He never found out what happened to his comrades.
+He never found out what happened to his countrymen.